 Fortunately, we got a bus for the day and headed out on our own little adventure.
 The kids were excited.
 Each one was grinning from ear to ear as they trekked toward the bus with their huge backpacks and scout uniforms on.

 The first stop for us was a temple in Bang Rachan.
 Outside, there was an open area were we set up stations.
-Kids practiced their drills before being split up into girls and boys.
+Kids practiced their drills before splitting up into girls and boys.
 Each group had three stations.

 Teacher Mon, Bow, and I were at the scarf tying station.
 We went through the steps on how to properly fold and tie it around their necks.
 The kids were so cute.
 They tried to keep up, but you could tell it was hard for them.